samuel-olayinka/samuel-olayinka/README.md

 - 🎓 Background in [🎓 B.Sc. in Health Education – National Open University of Nigeria (NOUN)
 📘 N.C.E. in Integrated Science/Biology – Adeyemi College of Education, Ondo
-- 📊 Focused on Data Analytics, Business Intelligence, and Visualization
+- 📊 Focused on Data Analytics, Business Intelligence, Insight Analyst and Visualization
 - 🧰 Tools I Use: Excel, Power BI, SQL, Python.
 - 📍 Currently working on real-world data projects and capstone case studies
 - 🌱 Always learning new skills and frameworks for better storytelling with data